-The word “Quinceañera” refers to two things.
-It’s the word that describes the coming of age ritual where a young girl renews her baptismal promises and is presented to her community as a young lady, and it also refers to the young girl whom is being celebrated.
+A Quinceanera is a coming-of-age ritual where a young girl renews her baptismal promises and is presented to her community as a young lady, the term also refers to the young girl who is being celebrated.

-A traditional Quinceañera is typically celebrated around the girl’s 15th birthday and is celebrated with a party and a mass, with the latter being of more spiritual value since it is the Quinceanera’s presentation before God and her community, and a promise to honor herself and her religion.
+A traditional Quinceanera celebration takes place around the girl’s 15th birthday with a party and a mass, with the latter being the Quinceanera’s presentation before God and a promise to honor herself and her religion.

-Like the baptism and confirmation sacraments, different symbolic rituals represent the Quinceañera’s rite of passage from childhood into womanhood.
-The Bible, Quinceañera crown, floral bouquet and the people that accompany her, all hold spiritual meaning during the religious ceremony.
+Similar to some sacraments, different symbolic elements represent the Quinceanera’s rite of passage from childhood into womanhood.
+The Bible, the tiara or crown, the bouquets and the people who accompany her, hold a spiritual meaning during the religious ceremony.

 Preparing for the Quinceañera Mass

-Typically, the padrinos (also referred to as “sponsors”) are chosen for being a stable, married couple that will ideally serve as mentors for the young girl.
-Their main role as padrinos is to help keep the young girl on a path of spirituality and guide her into becoming a positive contributor to her community.
+Typically, the padrinos are chosen for being a stable, married couple that will ideally serve as mentors for the young girl.
+Their main role is to help keep the young girl on a path of spirituality and guide her into becoming a positive contributor to her community.

-The chambelan de honor, or the “escort of honor”, is a young man that is chosen to be the Quinceañera’s date for the day.
-His role is an important one as well, since he symbolizes the Quinceañera’s first male companion as a young lady.
-An older brother, cousin or friend of the celebrated typically fills the role of the chambelan.
-In traditional ceremonies, a court of seven couples also accompanies the Quinceañera.
-Like the chambelan, the seven couples are usually 13 to 18-year-old friends and family of the Quinceañera who represent her social community.
+The chambelan de honor is a young man who is chosen to be the Quinceanera’s date for the day.
+His role is an important one since he symbolizes the girl’s first male companion as a young lady.
+An older brother, cousin or friend of the celebrated, typically fills the role of the chambelan.

-Come the day of the celebration, the Quinceañera mass begins with a group progression into the church.
-Escorted by her parents or guardians, the Quinceañera leads the walk followed by her padrinos, the chambelan and the court.
-A priest greets the Quinceañera at the altar where a designated chair has been placed for her at the altar as well.
+Come the day of the celebration, escorted by her parents or guardians, the Quinceanera leads the walk into church followed by her padrinos, the chambelan and the court of honor.

-During the mass, the traditional Quinceañera crown (tiara), Bible, rosary, jewelry and bouquet of natural roses hold special significance.
-Usually following the first gospel, the priest blesses these items and makes reference to the Bible and rosary as symbolizing the eternal word of God, and the crown as symbolizing the crown of life that God gifts the Quinceañera.
+Usually following the first gospel, the priest blesses the traditional Quinceanera elements and makes reference to the Bible and rosary as symbolizing the eternal word of God.